ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Disable tcl on FreeBSD images because of test failures (see #3353). _(Mihael Pranjić)_
 - Disable curlget plugin for macOS jobs (see #3382). _(Mihael Pranjić)_
 - Add more dependencies to Fedora image to cover many tests. _(Mihael Pranjić)_
+- Install ruby 2.6 to test the ruby bindings and plugins. _(Mihael Pranjić)_

 ### Jenkins